Cirx08/WeddingShare/readme.md

 <br />![Banner](banner.png)

-# Notice - WeddingShare is Rebranding to Memtly
+## WeddingShare is Rebranding to Memtly

 Due to high demand from non-wedding events `WeddingShare` is rebranding to `Memtly`.